-The Fellowship for Indigenous Leadership provides support and assistance to selected Fellows to enable them to concentrate their efforts on personal and professional development as well as allow them to undertake projects to improve the social and economic wellbeing of Indigenous Victorians and pursue their vision for a better future for Indigenous communities.
+The Fellowship for Indigenous Leadership provides support and assistance to selected Fellows to enable them to concentrate their efforts on personal and professional development as well as allow them to undertake plans to improve the social and economic wellbeing of Indigenous Victorians and pursue their vision for a better future for Indigenous communities.

 What is a Fellow?